Logotocom-OS/Ice-Maker/README.md

 ### Notes

-The compressor has a built in cycle timer to prevent damage to the compressor components.
+- The compressor has a built in cycle timer to prevent damage to the compressor components.
 Turning the compressor relay on right after it was turned off does nothing for 5 minutes.
+- Ice Tray motor has no set direction.